ShantanuKudva/ShantanuKudva/README.md

 - 👋 Hi, I’m @ShantanuKudva
 -
-- 👀 I’m interested in Creative Web Development
+- 👀 I’m interested in Creative Web Development and geeking out on animated webpages
 -
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Intermediate css and sass and trying out js -
--
 - 💞️ I’m looking to collaborate on open source projects
 -